apennisi/faster_rcnn/README.md

 This is an experimental Tensorflow implementation of Faster RCNN - a convnet for object detection with a region proposal network.
 For details about R-CNN please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497v3.pdf) by Shaoqing Ren, Kaiming He, Ross Girshick, Jian Sun.

+This is a modified version of this fast rcnn: <a href="https://github.com/smallcorgi/Faster-RCNN_TF" target="_blank">Faster-RCNN_TF</a>.

+This version is compatible with python 3 and I added an exposure changing step for augmenting the images in the dataset.

 ## Requirements: